 - Credit One does not have branches — in some states, Capital One does.
 Credit One is an online-only company, meaning there are no locations to visit.
 Capital One has branches in Connecticut, Delaware, Louisiana, Maryland, New Jersey, New York, Texas, Virginia and Washington, D.C.

-- Credit One specializes in people with bad credit.
+- Credit One specializes in products for people with bad credit.
 Credit One may approve applicants with bad credit for unsecured cards while Capital One may only approve people with bad credit for a secured card.
-Credit One approves risky applicants — people more likely to miss payments and, as a result, incur a lot of fees.
+Credit One approves risky applicants — people more likely to miss payments and, as a result, assesses a lot of fees to these customers.
 Capital One takes a different approach by starting bad credit customers with a secured card, meaning they have to put down a deposit before using the credit card.

 |Category||Capital One||Credit One|